to make a

 The NDP Team of construction insolvency solicitors, headed by Neil Davies, advises clients making or defending claims and faced with severe financial disruption as a consequence of construction and engineering project problems.

-This is our hat trick of short-listings, all in a row, for the same award, having been the winners in 2016; an achievement we are really proud of.
+This is our 4th short-listing, all in a row, for the same award, having been the winners in 2016; an achievement we are really proud of.